cleesmith/NiceGUI-primer/README.md

 <div style="border: 2px solid red; padding: 10px; border-radius: 5px;">
   <strong style="color: red;">🤓 NOTE:</strong>
   <br>
-  While it is simple to combine steps <b>3.</b> and <b>4.</b> above into a single script, I preferred having the sanity check of a text file with the list of known URLs to be scraped.
+  While it would be simple to combine steps <b>3.</b> and <b>4.</b> above into a single script, I preferred having the sanity check of a text file with the list of known URLs to be scraped.
+So I could double check the list before scraping.
 </div>
 <br>

 ---

 ## 5. Scrape using the list of urls into a PDF file
-> Again, this process also uses Playwright with the Chromium option
+> Again, this process also uses Playwright with the Chromium option.

 <div style="border: 2px solid red; padding: 10px; border-radius: 5px;">
   <strong style="color: red;">⚠️ WARNING:</strong>